sercanpaspal/laravel-react-authenticate-ready/README.md

 ## About

 React in laravel project with laravel-mix.
-Sample or ready jwt authenticate ui for example and for boilerplate.
+Sample or ready jwt authenticate ui (chakra) for example and for boilerplate.

 ## Install